Sammy Gravano: Consigliere and underboss

 Gotti was imprisoned in May 1986 at the Metropolitan Correctional Center, New York, while awaiting trial on Racketeer Influenced and Corrupt Organizations Act (RICO) charges.
-He was forced to rely heavily on Gravano, Angelo Ruggiero, and Joseph "Piney" Armone to manage the family's day-to-day affairs while he called the major shots from his jail cell.
+He relied heavily on Gravano, Angelo Ruggiero, and Joseph Armone to manage the crime family's day-to-day affairs while he called the major shots from his jail cell.

 In June, Gravano was approached by Ruggiero and, supposedly at Gotti's behest, given orders to murder capo Robert DiBernardo for making negative remarks about Gotti's leadership.
 Gravano was friendly with DiBernardo and tried to get the murder called off until he had a chance to speak with Gotti after his trial.
+Gravano met with Armone where Armone explained Gotti wanted DiBernardo dead.
 Ruggiero claimed to have met again with Gotti and told Gravano that the boss wanted DiBernardo killed right away.

-Gravano arranged a meeting with DiBernardo where Joe Paruta, a member of Gravano's crew, shot DiBernardo twice in the back of the head as the underboss watched.
+Gravano arranged a meeting with DiBernardo where Joe Paruta, a member of Gravano's crew, shot DiBernardo twice in the back of the head as Gravano watched.
 Gravano later learned that Ruggiero was $250,000 in debt to DiBernardo and realized Ruggiero may have fabricated the orders from Gotti or simply lied to Gotti about what DiBernardo was accused of saying in order to erase the debt and improve his own standing in the family.
 In any event, DiBernardo's death proved profitable for Gravano, as he took over the deceased man's control of Teamsters Local 282.

-Gotti's trial ultimately ended in a mistrial due to a hung jury and the boss was freed from jail.
+Gotti's trial ultimately ended in a mistrial due to a hung jury, and the boss was freed from jail.
 Gravano's specific position within the family varied during 1986 and 1987.
-With Gotti's permission, Gravano set up the murders of Tommy Spero and several other Gambino associates.
+With Gotti's permission, Gravano set up several murders with other Gambino associates.
 In 1986, Gotti underwent a racketeering trial.
-Jury selection for the racketeering case began again in August 1986, with Gotti standing trial alongside Gene "Willie Boy" Johnson (who, despite being exposed as an informant, refused to turn state's evidence), Leonard DiMaria, Tony Rampino, Nicholas Corozzo and John Carneglia.
+Jury selection for the racketeering case began again in August 1986, with Gotti standing trial alongside Wilfred "Willie Boy" Johnson (who, despite being exposed as an informant, refused to turn state's evidence), Leonard "Lenny" DiMaria, Anthony "Tony Roach" Rampino, Nicholas "Little Nick" Corozzo and John Carneglia.